CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 {{</notice>}}

 {{<notice info>}}
 When NVUE is enabled, LCM supports upgrades from Cumulus Linux 5.0.0 to later versions of Cumulus Linux 5.
-Upgrading to earlier versions of Cumulus Linux is not supported when NVUE is enabled.
+Upgrading from earlier versions of Cumulus Linux is not supported when NVUE is enabled.
 {{</notice>}}
 ## How to Upgrade Cumulus Linux Using LCM